rko281/ReStoreForPharo/README.md

 A couple of things worth highlighting here:
  - `define: #address as: Address dependent` - adding `dependent` to a definition means that object is dependent on the originating object for its existence.
 In this case the customer's address object is dependent on the owning customer - this means any changes to the address will be saved along with the customer, and the address will be deleted if the customer is deleted.
- - `define: #orders as: (OrderedCollection of: Order dependent owner: #customer)` - this is an example of an owned collection definition.
+ - `define: #orders as: (OrderedCollection of: CustomerOrder dependent owner: #customer)` - this is an example of an owned collection definition.
 An owned collection is one where the elements of the collection contain a reference to the owner of the collection.
 In this case instances of Order refer to their owning customer via their customer instance variable.

 # Creating the Database
 With ReStore definitions created for all classes we can now connect to the database and create the database structure: